 Timber flooring is also an option for use with ICF walling.

 The thermal mass in the ICF system is contained by insulation.
 The effect of this mass is to provide a stable core temperature to the ICF structure.

 The level of insulation provided by ICF construction depends on the type of ICF units used and the thickness of insulation in those units but it is often greater than R3.
 One of the German ICF products distributed in North America is available in insulation ratings ranging from R6 to R15.
 In Australia the insulation levels achieved in ICF construction tend to be in the range of R3 to R6 (see Insulation).

-The combination of rigid foam insulation with the mass of concrete and generally airtight construction makes ICF a good sound insulator with typical 300mm walls delivering a sound transmission class (STC) rating of around 48 (see the appendix Noise control).
+The combination of rigid foam insulation with the mass of concrete and generally airtight construction makes ICF a good sound insulator with typical 300mm walls delivering a sound transmission class (STC) rating of around 48 (see Noise control).

 Polystyrene and polyurethane foam do not burn and support flame or fuel fire, but they do melt and release toxic fumes — reportedly no worse than the toxins released by burning wood.
 However, they are located behind layers of plasterboard or render or similar high density finishes that protect the foam from immediate heat.
 In addition, it is usual for manufacturers to add flame retardant to the expanded polystyrene, making it virtually self-extinguishing.
 The concrete structure within the forms is non-combustible and protected by the insulated forms.
 Altogether, the fire resistance is very good, with tests demonstrating that ICF foam does not support the spread of flame nearly as well as wood.

 For ICF construction to achieve an acceptable fire rating, it must be lined with fire-rated plasterboard or similar material.